 It was around this time that the Prince of Wales saw a miniature of Grace.
 The miniature so enamored the Prince that when she arrived in England, he met her.
 He found to his delight a warm-hearted, well-mannered, and fascinating young woman.
-His interest in her also resulted in them having an affair resulting in a daughter, who was born on 30 March 1782 and baptized at St. Marylebone as Georgiana Augusta Frederica Seymour.
+His interest in her also resulted in them having an affair.
+A daughter was then born on 30 March and baptized at St. Marylebone as Georgiana Augusta Frederica Seymour.

-In 1789, the French Revolution broke out when the Bastille was stormed on 14 July, and a few days later, Grace found herself in danger.
+In 1789, the French Revolution broke out when the Bastille was stormed on 14 July, and a few days later, Grace Dalrymple Elliott found herself in danger.
 Joseph Foullon de Doué (an unpopular French politician and a Controller-General of Finances under Louis XVI) had been murdered by revolutionaries on the 22nd of July.
 It was that day that she decided to visit her jeweler.
 Along the way, she was stopped in the rue St. Honoré and was harassed by revolutionaries carrying Foullon’s head on a pike.
 She might have been murdered if her English female companion had not thought quickly and harangued the mob for daring to insult two English patriots.